 Source: hemuslimhorticulturist on Instagram

-With its upright arching, dark green leaves, this palm has been used as an indoor plant since the Victorian times.
+Kentia Palm is a slow-growing tree, but its fronds can reach up to eight feet long.
+Also, an interesting fact is that with its upright arching, dark green leaves, this palm has been used as an indoor plant since Victorian times.

 Light Requirements